larikkai/PHoF/documentation/user_instructions.md

 ### User

-Add, join, leave games or tournaments.
+Add, join, leave games or tournaments and set or confirm game result.